-There are about 4000 dwellings and shops inside the city wall of Pingyao;
+There are about 4000 dwellings and shops inside the city wall;

-Zhenguo Temple of Pingyao has buildings and painted sculptures that date back to the Five Dynasties (907 — 960);
+Zhenguo Temple has buildings and painted sculptures that date back to the Five Dynasties (907 — 960);

-The first modern bank of China Rishengchang was built there in 1824.
+The first modern bank in China Rishengchang was built there in 1824.

-Some people in Shanxi, the middle-north province of China that Pingyao was located, started to do business on nearby borders, by transporting and selling food and daily necessities there.
+Some people in Shanxi, the middle-north province of China where Pingyao was located, started to do business on nearby borders, by transporting and selling food and daily necessities there.

 During Emperor Longqing's reign (1566 — 1572), with the assistance of great ministers Gao Gong and Zhang Juzheng, the Ming empire agreed to open up trade on the northern borders.